TL;DR: Keepa is better.

 What is CamelCamelCamel?

 Once you get into the Amazon selling game, you will be overwhelmed by the amount of software that experts say is ‘essential’.
-There is surprisingly a lot of good, helpful tools you can get for free.
-If you’reselling on a small scale, you can probably get away without spending a penny on any seller software.
+There is surprisingly a lot of good, helpful tools you can get for cheap.
 One of the things brought to my attention even before I started selling was CamelCamelCamel.

 CamelCamelCamel is an Amazon price tracking tool that is so popular that it has its own Wikipedia page.
 It traces the price of all the products listed on each of the Amazon marketplaces (US, UK, and where ever else you need it for) to show you how you shouldn't expect to see the same price twice for most things on the website.

 Every Amazon seller should be aware that the current price of an item is only 60% of the story.
 As multiple sellers can sell the sameitem, they have the liberty of pricing how they wish.
 Many sellers also use automated repricing software which dynamically alters the price to adapt to the competition and sales velocity, making these changes several times an hour.
 Asthis price regularly shifts, an Amazon seller needs to know how low a price maygo to determine whether they’re able to buy it at a profitable rate.
 CamelCamelCamel can tell you exactly that.

 The other thing that the tool does is to indicate how frequently a particular product sells, by stating how many times it has sold in the past.
 This is obviously very helpful for someone trying to plan ahead with their stock.
 Amazon uses a metric called Best Sellers Rank (known to many sellers as Sales Rank).
 It’s an ever-changing number, with #1 being the fastest seller.
 Movement on the graph indicates when a sale has taken place, telling an Amazon seller all they need to know about how frequently a product is selling.